Sales prospecting is one of the most important parts of the whole sales process.

 - Comment on their updates and posts.
 This will keep you on their radar and get them to interact with you personally.
 However, it’s important that your comments are meaningful and valuable.
 The worst mistake is doing that just for the sake of it.
 “I agree” or “You nailed it” for example, don’t provide any particular value to your connection, not to mention that they don’t add to the whole discussion.
 Try to spark conversation and offer your unique perspective on things.

 - Monitor your prospects’ activity on LinkedIn as that will allow you to plan your follow-ups and build loyalty.

 - Offer help.
 Instead of asking for a favor first, tell your prospects how you can help them.
 This doesn’t mean that you should push your offer and ask them to try your product.
 Sometimes your pro bono efforts might land you a better deal than the ones with a price tag.

-Shawn Finder, CEO of Autoklose, recently posted an interesting update in which he provided a couple of his ideas on what differentiates great salespeople from the average ones.
+Shawn Finder, CEO of Autoklose, once posted an interesting update in which he provided a couple of his ideas on what differentiates great salespeople from the average ones.

 He also encouraged the community to provide their responses.

 The result was a lively discussion full of interesting and practical advice.

 But since we didn’t want to take credit for their great ideas, we additionally engaged the by tagging every single person who contributed to this great conversation.